JeremyRand/namecoin.org/docs/faq/index.md

 See [Documentation for Name Owners]({{ "/docs/name-owners/" | relative_url }}).

+### I intend to register a Namecoin name.
+Should I tell anyone of my intent?

+No, do not tell anyone of your intent until you have already registered your name (i.e. both the pre-registration and registration transaction are confirmed).
+Otherwise, whoever you tell (or whoever they tell) can frontrun you and take the name for themself.

+### I want to suggest that someone else register a Namecoin name.
+Is this safe?

+Don't suggest this publicly; otherwise someone else could frontrun them and take the name for themself.
+Your best options are:

+* Suggest the name registration via direct message via an end-to-end-encrypted medium.
+Consider the risks of metadata leaks (i.e. any negative consequences if an attacker determines that you were messaging to the person who ends up using the name).
+* Register the name yourself and then transfer it to them.
+Consider the risks of blockchain analysis (i.e. any negative consequences if an attacker determines that you transferred the name to whoever ends up using it).

 ### Do I need to use TLS with a .bit domain?

 Yes, you need TLS (or some other transport security layer, e.g. SSH) in order to avoid vulnerability to eavesdropping and man-in-the-middle (MITM) attacks; Namecoin doesn't magically remove this requirement.
 The only protection that Namecoin grants you is that if you use TLS, and the certificate doesn't match the blockchain, you will get a certificate warning (even if a public CA is participating in the attack).
 If you do not use TLS, or bypass a certificate warning, Namecoin cannot protect you.